 Alberta’s NDP government implemented a price cap that came into effect on June 1, 2017; however, it is only recently that Alberta’s energy rates have climbed high enough to meet the cap.
-Now that the price cap is in effect, though, how is your energy bill going to be affected by the change?
+Now that the price cap is in effect, though, how will your energy bill be affected by the change?

 What is the price cap all about?